YehudaGN/Desert-Runner/README.md

 <h1>2.
 Functionality and MVPs</h1>

-Desert Runner has environment collision with obstacles.

 In Desert Runner, users will be able to:

+- Collide with obstacles which ends the game.

+- Avoid randomly generated obstacles which appear at the edge of the screen and move towards the player.

-Start a new game / reset a run
+- Start a new game / reset a run

-Jump or duck to avoid obstacles or gaps
+- Jump or duck to avoid obstacles or gaps